Stanford-NavLab/gnss_lib_py/docs/source/tutorials.rst

 -------------------------------------------
-The modular and versatile functionality of this :code:`gnss_lib_py` repository is enabled by loading all measurement data types into a standard Python `Measurement class <https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/gnss_lib_py/parsers/measurement.py>`__.
+The modular and versatile functionality of this :code:`gnss_lib_py` repository is enabled by loading all measurement data types into a custom Python `Measurement class <https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/gnss_lib_py/parsers/measurement.py>`__.
-If your measurements use a file type not already supported in the list on our :ref:`main page<mainpage>`, then you will need to create a new child measurement Python class.
+If your measurements use a file type not already supported in the list on our :ref:`main page<mainpage>`, then you will need to create a new child Measurement Python class.
 This tutorial will guide you on how to set up your custom Python class.
 Once complete, please feel free to submit a pull request to our GitHub repository so other users can also make use of the added functionality.

 1. Create preprocess.

-2. Create postprocess
+2. Create postprocess.
+Must be defined for a valid child class.
+Use :code:`pass` inside the function definition if not performing any operations.

 3. Create a new :code:`_column_map()` function that translates the column names from the new measurement type into our standard names.

 Your finished class might look something like: